The Fundamentals of Search Engine Friendly Design & Development

 Are nofollow links bad?

 Google states that in most cases, they do not use the nofollow sign.
-The point is, the use of the nofollow sign makes Google to remove such links from their search.
+This is because, the use of the nofollow sign makes Google to remove such links from their search.
 Such links have no value and they are often ignored during search.
 However, a lot of web developers believe that a nofollow link from respected sites reflects confidence.

 Bing & Yahoo!